An overall feel about REE Automotive Ltd. (NASDAQ: REE) stock in the current moment? - The Dwinnex

-In the latest session, REE Automotive Ltd. (NASDAQ: REE) closed at $0.67 up 3.57% from its previous closing price of $0.65.
-In other words, the price has increased by $+0.0232 from its previous closing price.
-On the day, 1071955 shares were traded.
-REE stock price reached its highest trading level at $0.7600 during the session, while it also had its lowest trading level at $0.6021.
+As of close of business last night, REE Automotive Ltd.’s stock clocked out at $0.56, down -7.87% from its previous closing price of $0.61.
+In other words, the price has decreased by -$0.0478 from its previous closing price.
+On the day, 584182 shares were traded.
+REE stock price reached its highest trading level at $0.6377 during the session, while it also had its lowest trading level at $0.5388.

 Top 5 Cheap Stocks to Own Right Now